HaashimH1/Deploma/README.md

       * ![Page 3 Smaller screens](assets/images/readme_14.png)
 * Footer
   * Only purpose of the footer is to provide a link to my github, in the form of clickable github logo, and some text naming the author of this website.
 Footer copys the design and colour scheme of the Nav bar to again emphasize to the user the much different purpose and content of these bars.
-  * Bigger and smaller screens only differences are the position of the content container, as theres not any necesity to design the
+  * Bigger and smaller screens only differences are the position of the content container, as theres not any necesity to design the content differently because of the small amount of content placed here.
     * Smaller Screens
       * ![Footer Smaller screens](assets/images/readme_16.png)
     * Bigger Screens